offGustavo/md-agenda.nvim/README.md

 | <span style="color:gray">**Gray**</span> | If the deadline is on that time. |

 ### Date Selection
 Upon running one of the date selection commands, a date selection buffer will appear.
 You can navigate back and forth using right and left arrow keys.
+To insert the date, press enter.

 | Command | Description |
 | - | - |